 Homeowners are not unaware of this fact.
 In response to homeowner demands to protect their homes from earthquake damage, many contracting firms in the Bay Area now specialize in residential wood frame seismic retrofit work.
-As an aid to homeowners the original article can be downloaded at Homeowner’s Guide to Seismic Retrofitting This article and this web page discuss how to bolt a house and convert the cripple walls into shear walls.
+As an aid to homeowners the original article can be downloaded at Homeowner’s Guide to Seismic Retrofitting.
+This article and this web page discuss how to bolt a house and convert the cripple walls into shear walls.
 Shear walls are what resists earthquakes.
 This guide is intended to help you evaluate your seismic retrofit needs, determine if your house needs seismic retrofitting, has been retrofitted properly, or needs for you to retrofit your house even further.
-Every house is different and no house matches exactly what you will see here, though the earthquake engineering principles are always the same for every seismic retrofit.
+Every house is different, and no house matches exactly what you will see here, though the earthquake engineering principles are always the same for every seismic retrofit.

-Seismic retrofitting a house to the foundation costs thousands of dollars and researching this topic is the best way to make sure your money i well spent.
+Seismic retrofitting a house to the foundation costs thousands of dollars and researching this topic is the best way to make sure your money is well spent.
 House bolting is only one part of a seismic retrofit and here you will discover there are many other things that comprise a seismic retrofit.

 Looking at the Nuts and Bolts

 The earthquake retrofitting principles discussed here only deal with the area under the floor.
 This is because most commonly observed earthquake damage is caused by inadequate lateral bracing under the floor where the house is bolted to the foundation.
 There is a companion Video to this article that explains why under floor house bolting and cripple wall bracing is the number one priority in any seismic retrofit.
-Another Video reviews these same seismic retrofitting principles in case you already know a fair amount about seismic retrofitting a house.
+Another video reviews these same seismic retrofitting principles in case you already know a fair amount about seismic retrofitting a house.
 In older houses, you will not find an attachment of the floor to the foundation.
 Making this attachment is the purpose of a seismic retrofit.

 What Happens after an Earthquake?

 Above the first floor, interior finishes on the walls and partitions such as plaster, though not designed to resist earthquakes, do in fact provide a lot of earthquake resistance.
 Therefore, this part of the house above the crawl space and does not need further bolting.
-The failures always occur in the crawl space, which is whey the house needs to be bolted to the foundation here as well as convert the cripple walls into shear walls.
+The failures always occur in the crawl space, which is why the house needs to be bolted to the foundation here as well as convert the cripple walls into shear walls.

-After an earthquake, wall and partition finishes may be cracked, doors and windows may be racked, and costly repairs may be required to restore livability to common standards, but damage above the floor is much less likely to result in a hazardous condition than would be found in a house that is seismically retrofitted to the foundation.
+After an earthquake, wall and partition finishes may be cracked, doors and windows may be damaged, and costly repairs may be required to restore livability to common standards, but damage above the floor is much less likely to result in a hazardous condition than would be found in a house that is seismically retrofitted to the foundation.
 Damage always occurs if the house has been retrofitted or not.
 Attaching the house to the foundation with bolts and cripple wall bracing with plywood (these are all the components used in seismic retrofitting), should keep your house from falling from its foundation.
 Many homes on the West Coast were built at a time when the floor of the house was elevated off of the foundation with something called cripple walls and were not bolted to the foundation when they were built.

 Most of these homes were built before the building code required house bolting or had other earthquake resistant provisions.
 Adding these provisions is a seismic retrofit.
 Un-retrofitted older homes with un-braced cripple walls need to be seismically retrofitted to avoid collapse and thereby add the earthquake provisions that are in modern building codes.
 It is important to remember California does not have a seismic retrofit building code to guide cities and seismic retrofit contractors in the proper way to bolt and seismically retrofit your house.
 Nor is there special licensing for seismic retrofit contractors who specialize in house bolting and seismic retrofitting.
-Although your city may issue permits for seismic retrofit work and bolting houses, the the state and your City has no code by which to evaluate the work.
+Although your city may issue permits for seismic retrofit work and bolting houses, the state and your city have no code by which to evaluate the work.
 This puts the responsibility on you the homeowner.
-If you take the time to understand the basic principles of seismic retrofitting you can make sure your retrofit is done properly and you get what you pay for.
+If you take the time to understand the basic principles of seismic retrofitting, you can make sure your retrofit is done properly and you get what you pay for.